facebook/create-react-app/packages/react-dev-utils/README.md

 ##### `createCompiler(args: Object): WebpackCompiler`

-Creates a Webpack compiler instance for WebpackDevServer with built-in helpful messages.
+Creates a webpack compiler instance for WebpackDevServer with built-in helpful messages.

 The `args` object accepts a number of properties: